 Here are some loose suggestions for some topics you might study.
-In most cases they are enough to make an entire course out of individually but you can look at any of them for smaller chunks of time: data visualisation, regression, ANOVA and related tests, non-parametric statistics, sampling, probability theory, experimental designs,...
-I'm sure there are lots more.
-I'll talk more with you about what best fits your interests and academic goals, but I also recommend talking with (potential) plan sponsors to see what they recommend.
-And of course if you are on plan already and have something specific in mind that you need to work on, that's perfect too.
+In most cases they are enough to make an entire course out of individually but you can look at any of them for smaller chunks of time: data visualisation, regression, ANOVA and related tests, non-parametric statistics, sampling, probability theory, experimental designs,... there are lots more.
+We'll talk more with you about what best fits your interests and academic goals, but we also recommend talking with potential plan sponsors to see what they recommend.
+If you are on plan already and have something specific in mind that you need to work on, that's perfect too.